New delegated regulation published in the Official Journal

-The European Commission has issued an amendment to Delegated Regulation (EU) 2016/1675.
+The European Commission has adopted an amendment to Delegated Regulation (EU) 2016/1675.
 This update concerns the list of high-risk third countries.

 Newly added to the list

-The Commission decided that the following countries should be categorised as high-risk third countries:
+The Commission has decided to classify the following countries as high-risk third countries:

 - Algeria